 Activation of the HLA must only be reset by competent and authorised plant staff.

 All HLA activations should be treated as an incident and investigated accordingly.

-4.3.6.
+f.
 Compressors & Ancillary Equipment

 Any compressor or ancillary equipment must be considered during the HAZOP/FSA, to ensure that they are included in any SIS as required.